Padho Punjab! State education dept comes up with theme song

 The department of information and public relations (DIPR) hired Reliant Advertisers, a private advertising agency, to produce the video that was shot in several government schools across Punjab.
 The four-minute song was sung by Manpreet Singh, a Punjabi singer from Longowal, written by Harman Jeet Singh, a government school teacher from Mansa, and directed by Harp Farmer, an ace Punjabi director and actor.

-A 30-second teaser of the project, at an estimated cost of Rs 6.5 to 7 lakh, was released recently on social media by the department of education.
+A 30-second teaser of the project was released recently on social media by the department of education.
 The teaser shows singer Manpreet singing, playing a guitar, and students in government schools studying in well-furnished classrooms and well-equipped laboratories.

 The song goes, “Padhdey jao, likhde jao…. nawiyaan gallan sikhdey jao; Mushkil moorey add jaana hai, sooraj banke chadd jaana hai…Modeyaan de vich paa lo bastey, Hath vich kalman fado Punjab..
 Padho Punjab, Padho Punjab..
 Paudi Paudi Chadho Punjab… (Come let’s learn, let’s learn new things… Let no hurdle stop us from coming to school, we have to shine like a sun…With bags on your shoulders and pencils in hands… Come on Punjab, let’s learn… Let’s climb the ladder step by step…).”